The Origins and History of 42 U.S.C. § 1983

 “Every person who, under color of any statute, ordinance, regulation, custom, or usage, of any State or Territory, subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured in any action at law, suit in equity, or other proper proceeding for redress.”

-Early Challenges and Limited Application
+Early Challenges and Limited Application of 42 USC 1983

 Revival and Expansion in the Twentieth Century